vijaya123456/Rainfall-prediction-classifier/README.md

 ## RAINFALL PREDICTION MODEL
-This repository builds a Linear and a Logistic Regression model to predict rainfalls in Austin, Texas.
+This repository builds a Linear and a Logistic Regression model to predict the rainfalls.
 The model is supposed to predict whether it is supposed to:
     - Rain
     - Drizzle
     - Moderate Rain
     - Heavy Rain

-The following dataset constitutes 3.5 years worth of weather data, including temperature, humidity, dewpoints, etc:
+The following dataset constitutes the weather data, including temperature, humidity, dewpoints, etc:

     https://github.com/vijaya123456/Rainfall-prediction-classifier/blob/main/public/rainfall-dataset.csv

 Manually classifying the precipitation levels into 4 different classes as follows: